alexwlchan/alexwlchan.net/src/_posts/2017/2017-07-18-listing-s3-keys.md

 ---
+category: Amazon Web Services
+date: 2017-07-18 08:30:00 +0000
 layout: post
-date: 2017-07-18 08:30:00 +0000
 summary: A short Python function for getting a list of keys in an S3 bucket.
 tags: aws python
 title: Listing keys in an S3 bucket with Python
-category: Working with AWS
 ---

 {% update 2019-07-03 %}